juno-fx/Terra-Official-Plugins/docs/configuration.md

 - **shared-volume**: A shared volume input field, allowing multiple plugins to access the same storage
 - **exclusive-volume**: An exclusive volume input field, ensuring only this plugin can access the storage

+Please note: Not all Genesis/Terra release versions have full field support.
+Field type and support is continuously added in newer release version as we find the need for additional field handling.

 ### String

 Pretend you have a simple Plugin that just needs to receive a string value from the user.
 Let's say you need to know the